 Headlights

-As opposed to the lights already mentioned, headlights are for you to be able to see obstacles in the dark.
-For riding at night a 500-900 lumen headlight will provide you the ability to see obstacles in your path.
+Headlights allow you to see obstacles in the dark instead of the lights already mentioned.
+A 500-900 lumen headlight for riding at night will allow you to see obstacles in your path.
 Doubling the headlight by having one light on the bike and a second light on your helmet provides better coverage.
 These headlights don’t replace the flashing safety lights I have previously mentioned.

 You don’t have to buy a new bike to have a great e-bike

 Assuming you already have a good bicycle that fits you — you may be able to convert your current bicycle into a great e-bike.
-These conversion kits in many ways are equal to or better than many e-bikes you can purchase.
+In many ways, these conversion kits are equal to or better than many e-bikes you can purchase.
 They have all the capabilities of a factory e-bike except that the motor and battery won’t be integrated into the frame.
 Conversion kits cost quite a bit less than new bikes.
 Remember, I already identified that e-bikes have three additional components.
-To make a regular bike into an e-bike you have to have a motor, a controller, and a battery.
+To make a regular bike into an e-bike, you need a motor, a controller, and a battery.

-Replacing the wheel with a rear hub motor, however, isn’t the only way to convert a regular bike into an e-bike.
-Bafang (and other companies) have conversion motors so that you can convert your bottom bracket to a high-power mid-drive motor.
+Replacing the wheel with a rear hub motor isn’t the only way to convert a regular bike into an e-bike.
+Bafang (and other companies) have conversion motors to convert your bottom bracket to a high-power mid-drive motor.
 Remember that you will not need a separate controller on a mid-drive motor e-bike.
-Couple a mid-drive motor with a large battery and you can have a very capable e-bike for a fraction of the cost of a factory-designed e-bike.
+Couple a mid-drive motor with a large battery, and you can have a very capable e-bike that costs a fraction of a factory-designed e-bike.

 Some of my friends have made great e-bike conversions.
-And, I happen to know an expert in e-bike conversions.
-I highly recommend that you contact Johnny for a consultation before you attempt a conversion.
+And I happen to know an expert in e-bike conversions.
+I highly recommend contacting Johnny for a consultation before you attempt a conversion.
 I also recommend that you get your e-bike conversion parts from him.
 His store is dedicated to the subject.
 Here is a link to his website.
 Johnny Nerd-out

 Pricing e-bike conversions

-If you price an equal hub drive conversion with the purchase of a new wheel (probably two new matching wheels with new tires) then you will almost always spend less money on a mid-drive e-bike conversion.
-The extra cost of the mid-drive motor will be offset because the motor will be smaller and you don’t have to buy a new wheel.
-Even if you needed new wheels I would still go with a mid-drive conversion.
+If you price an equal hub drive conversion with the purchase of a new wheel (probably two new matching wheels with new tires), then you will almost always spend less money on a mid-drive e-bike conversion.
+The extra cost of the mid-drive motor will be offset because the motor will be smaller, and you don’t have to buy a new wheel.
+Even if you need new wheels, I recommend a mid-drive conversion.

 Everything you need to know about e-bike prices